itsnilskerwer/eip-rdf/README.md

-Underlying RDF triples for SPARQL endpoint that allows query of the Ethereum EIP Github repository
+Underlying RDF triples for a local SPARQL endpoint that allows query of the Ethereum EIP Github repository.

 Under development ...